unjs/c12/README.md

 ### `globalRc`

-Load RC config from the workspace directory and the user's home directory.
+Load RC config from the workspace directory, the user's config directory (`$XDG_CONFIG_HOME` or `~/.config`) and the user's home directory.
 Only enabled when `rcFile` is provided.
 Set to `false` to disable this functionality.

+When the same key is set in more than one of these, the workspace wins over the user config directory, which wins over the home directory.

 ### `dotenv`